Now through Dec. 17:

 Christiansburg Town Council meeting

 The Christiansburg Town Council will meet at 7 p.m. in the council chambers of Town Hall (100 E. Main St.).
-The public is welcome and is encouraged to attend with a citizen hearing time reserved at each meeting for residents to bring any matter they desire before the council.
+The public is welcome and is encouraged to attend with a citizen hearing time reserved at each meeting for residents to bring up any matter they desire before the entire council.